 Get in the driver's seat

-In October 2018, the American Transportation Research Institute (ATRI) identified driver shortages as the number one concern for America’s trucking industry.
+In October 2018, the American Transportation Research Institute (ATRI) identified driver shortages as the number one concern for the United State's trucking industry.
 If fleet managers want to retain drivers, it’s critical for them to meet their drivers’ needs.

 Not sure where to start?
 Try creating a safety awards program or simply make it a point to remark on drivers who go above and beyond.
 Recognition can go a long way in any industry, and you're bound to see a shift in engagement when drivers feel like they're acknowledged for their hard work.